 Alex Mawimbi (born in Kenya), lives and works in Hull, England.
 She has a Master of Fine Arts (MFA) from Transart Institute, New York.
 Her works consist of performance, drawing, painting, installation, and video.
 Through her diverse practice, Mawimbi investigates the hybrid nature of African identity, contesting notions of authenticity.
 She has worked with western museums to dispel notions of a Unitarian Africa, so often seen in ethnographic exhibitions.
 In addition to this she also focuses on gender and female sexuality.
 She is inspired by LGBTQ communities whose stories are rarely told.

 Mawimbi was one of the honourees of the inaugural African art awards given out by the Smithsonian Institution (2016).
 She was also one of the awardees of the Smithsonian Artist Research Fellowship (2015) and won the One Minutes Award (2012) for moving photography.
-Her solo shows include “Games” (2013) at Savvy Contemporary which centred around sexual abuse, and “Incommensurable Identities” (2011) at Aarhus Art Building which examined tenuous relations between Europe and Africa.
+Her solo shows include a highly original booth at The Armory Show 2016, and “Incommensurable Identities” (2011) at Aarhus Art Building which examined tenuous relations between Europe and Africa.
 She has exhibited in group exhibitions at Museum für Moderne Kunst Frankfurt am Main (2014), the National Museum of African Art, Smithsonian Institution (2015), Salon Urbain de Douala in Cameroon (2010), Brooklyn Museum (2016) and the Louisiana Museum of Modern Art in Copenhagen (2015), among others.